A free, educational program for West Virginia youths in all 55 counties

 First organized in 1912, West Virginia 4-H has more than a century of experience in youth development.
 While 4-H programs of the past have focused on agriculture and farming, today’s 4-H programs are more diverse, exposing kids to concepts in science, engineering, technology, citizenship and healthy lifestyles through summer learning activities, camps and leadership experiences.
 Club members may also learn about higher education opportunities and even be eligible for scholarships offered by the WVU Extension Service.

 Anyone between the ages of 9 and 21 can join 4-H with a parent or guardian’s permission.
-Younger kids who are interested in the practices of 4-H can start at age 7 in the Cloverbud program, which focuses more on fun and social activities that set the stage for future learning.
+Younger kids, ages 5–7, who are interested in the practices of 4-H can start in the Cloverbud program, which focuses more on fun and social activities that set the stage for future learning.

 To find a 4-H club or 4-H Cloverbud club in your area, contact your county Extension office.